WebAssembly/threads/proposals/threads/Overview.md

 memory.
 The operators have sequentially consistent ordering.

 Both wake and wait operators trap if the effective address of either operator is misaligned or out-of-bounds.
-The wait operators requires an alignment of their memory access size.
-The wait operator requires an alignment of 32 bits.
+The wait operators require an alignment of their memory access size.
+The wake operator requires an alignment of 32 bits.

 For the web embedding, the agent can also be suspended or woken via the [`Atomics.wait`][] and [`Atomics.wake`][] functions respectively.
 An agent will